-2. Behave in a professional manner in all interactions including communicating appropriately (written and oral) with patients, colleagues, and others.
+4. Behave in a professional manner in all interactions, including use of written and oral communications with patients, colleagues, and others.

-3. Continue to improve knowledge and skills by participating in scholarly and professional activities, sharing knowledge with colleagues, and investigating new and innovative aspects of professional practice.
+5. Participate in educational research and professional activities, share knowledge with colleagues, and investigate new and innovating aspects of professional practice.

 When to Apply